mlswg/mls-architecture/draft-ietf-mls-architecture.md

    clients use a deterministic tie-breaking policy to decide if they should continue using the Commit they originally accepted or revert and use the later one.
-Note that any copies of previous or forked group states must be deleted within a reasonable amount of time to ensure the protocol provides forward-secrecy.
+Note that any copies of previous or forked group states must be deleted within a reasonable amount of time to ensure that the protocol provides forward secrecy.

 If the Commit references an unknown proposal, group members may need to solicit the Delivery Service or other group members individually for the contents of the